 Once you file a workers' compensation claim in Oregon, the workers' compensation rules allow insurers to investigate your claim.
 Insurers can obtain your medical records, talk to your employer and co-workers, search for prior injury claims you may have filed, and require that you attend a medical examination with a doctor of its choice.
 Insurers will often take and record your statement.
 This article gives you some important tips to help you avoid the fatal mistakes that can kill your claim.

-You Can Have Attorney Help You, and The Insurance Company Has to Pay For It.
+You Can Have Attorney Help You, and The Insurance Company Has to Pay for It

-The Insurance Company Already Knows the Answer to Many of the Questions It's Asking.
+The Insurance Company Already Knows the Answers

 Tell The Truth

 Every time I meet with a client to prepare for a recorded statement, I am reminded that most people are honest.
 Still, I always begin with a caution that the client must tell the truth.
 Giving false information is guaranteed to kill your claim more than anything else.
 Insurers will compare your statement against what you told the employer, the ER doctor, and your physical therapist.
 You will get caught if you are trying to overstate or understate any part of your claim.
 Don't do it.

 Also consider this.
 Insurance companies will not hesitate to hire a private investigator to follow you around, and video record your every movement.
 If you say something to a claims adjuster, and video footage contradicts your statement, your claim will probably be denied, and there will not be a whole lot you can do about it.

 Honesty is usually not the issue, but these other issues are.

 Listen to The Whole Question